The benefits of an HSA

 Most employers who provide high-deductible health plans also offer their workers the opportunity to open health savings accounts.

 If your employer does not, you can open an HSA through a bank or an investment firm.
 Anyone can contribute to your new account, including other family members.

 Once your HSA is set up, you'll get separate checks or a debit card linked directly to your HSA funds.
 You can pay for the medical care upfront using the card or checks, or you can pay out of pocket and be reimbursed using the HSA later on.

 Your HSA savings can cover your deductible and copays, as well as costs that insurance often doesn’t pay for, such as glasses, visits to a chiropractor, service animal care and breast pumps.

-Note that HSA funds cannot cover insurance premiums or nonmedical bills.
+Note that HSA funds will not cover insurance premiums or nonmedical bills.
 If you get caught attempting to use your HSA funds for anything other than eligible medical expenses, you'll have to pay tax on the withdrawal and could even be subject to a fine.

 HSA holders age 55 and older are allowed to save an extra $1,000 per year.
 That's called a "catch-up contribution."

-Although the HSA has a lot of advantages, it may not work for everyone.
-You'll need to do a bit of record-keeping to prove you used your HSA account only for qualified medical expenses.
+Although an HSA has a lot of advantages, it may not be the right choice for everyone.
+You'll need to do a bit of record-keeping to prove you used your HSA spending only for qualified medical expenses.